 - '80s Hair: Surprisingly tame, but there were enough noticeable cases during the 1980s, such as Dump Matsumoto(11,000 fans came to see if Chigusa would be successful in getting it shaved), as well as Mexicans Irma González and Irma Águilar.

 - Face Palm Of Doom: Face two palms of doom.
 Devil Masami liked to get her hands over the faces of rookies and smother them.

 - Foreign Wrestling Heel: Relied pretty heavily on using WWWA and AGWA women in this role for the early years of its existence, though use of them started to decline as their own stars, such as the Beauty Pair, became established.

 - Garbage Wrestler The Dump Matsumoto gang and the FMW migrants

-- Japanese Delinquents: Dump Matsumoto and her gang.
+- Japanese Delinquents: Dump Matsumoto and the Atrocious Alliance.